evgenyneu/FortranFromPython/README.md

 ## Run Fortran code from Python

-It will generate a module file.
+`f2py` utility will generate a module file.
 To check that it is working, open python console from the `fortran` directory:

 ```